Ghost Train (Thorpe Park): History

-Ghost Train was first announced to the public on Wednesday 1st February 2023.
-The reimagined attraction was set to feature a brand new storyline, new multi-sensory effects, the removal of the VR, and an actor-led experience.
+The new attraction, renamed Ghost Train, was first announced to the public on 1 February 2023 and was described as featuring a new storyline, updated multisensory effects, the removal of virtual reality, and an experience led by live actors.

-On Tuesday 2nd May, Thorpe Park announced on its social platforms, website, and app that Ghost Train would open to the public on Friday 26th May.
-The announcement came with brand-new concept art showing part of the interior of an old, dirty London Underground train and the Grim Reaper standing outside behind a graveyard.
+On 2 May, Thorpe Park announced via its official social media platforms, website, and mobile application that Ghost Train would open to the public on 26 May.
+The announcement was accompanied by newly released concept art depicting part of the interior of a deteriorated London Underground train, as well as the Grim Reaper standing outside a graveyard.

-On Wednesday 17th May, Thorpe Park announced a new minimum height restriction of 1.3m instead of 1.4m and revealed another piece of concept art.

-Ghost Train had a preview day on Thursday 25th May and was officially opened as planned on Friday 26th May.
+On 17 May, Thorpe Park announced a revised minimum height requirement of 1.3 metres, reduced from the previous 1.4 metres, and released additional promotional art.
+Ghost Train held a preview day on 25 May and officially opened to the public as scheduled on 26 May.

-Due to the number of actors the ride relies on, the ride opens from 12pm each day.
-Upon opening, the ride was met with mixed reviews.

-On Sunday 11th June, Thorpe Park announced that they would be closing Ghost Train between 12th and 15th June for minor improvements.
-Ghost Train reopened with the new changes on Friday 16th June.
+Upon its opening, the attraction received mixed critical and guest reception.
+On 11 June, Thorpe Park announced that Ghost Train would be temporarily closed from 12 to 15 June to allow for minor improvements.
+The attraction reopened with these changes on 16 June.